mdlacasse/Owl/README.md

 mathematical model can be found [here](https://raw.github.com/mdlacasse/Owl/main/docs/owl.pdf).

-Owl is currently implemented through a combination of Python modules and Jupyter notebooks, but its simple API can also serve as the back-end of a Web application facilitating its use by allowing easier input of user-selected constraints for exploring the optimality of different scenarios.
+Owl is currently implemented through a combination of Python modules and Jupyter notebooks, but its simple API also serves as a back-end for a Web application being being developed with Streamlit.
-Contributors with good front-end skills are therefore more than welcome to join the project.
+The `ui` directory implements some of the basic functionality, and final implementation should be completed shortly.

 Not every retirement decision strategy can be framed as an easy-to-solve optimization problem.
 In particular, if one is interested in comparing different withdrawal strategies,